About the Book of Merit Award

 - Impact on the reading public

-- Overall contribution to the printed record of Wisconsin history
+- Overall contribution to Wisconsin history

 Awards are reviewed by a committee of judges appointed by the Society and then approved by the Executive Committee of the Board of Curators.
 The judges reserve the right to make no award in any given year.
 The decision of the judges is final.